ryan-haskell/elm-spa/docs/public/content/guide/requests.md

   case msg of
     SignedIn user ->
       ( model
-      , Nav.pushUrl req.key "/dashboard"
+      , Request.pushRoute Gen.Route.Dashboard req
       )
 ```

-When the `SignedIn` message is fired, this code will redirect the user to the dashboard.
-Feel free to check out the [elm/browser](https://package.elm-lang.org/packages/elm/browser/latest/Browser-Navigation) package docs for more in-depth examples.
+When the `SignedIn` message is fired, this code will redirect the user to the `Dashboard` route.